ystia/yorc/doc/infrastructures.rst

    |prod|

 The Hosts Pool is a very special kind of infrastructure.
-It consists in registering existing Compute nodes into a pool managed by Janus.
+It consists in registering existing Compute nodes into a pool managed by Yorc.
-Those compute nodes could be physical or virtual machines, containers or whatever as long as Janus can SSH into it.
-Janus will be responsible to allocate and release hosts for deployments.
-This is safe to use it concurrently in a Janus cluster, Janus instances will synchronize amongst themselves to ensure consistency of the pool.
+Those compute nodes could be physical or virtual machines, containers or whatever as long as Yorc can SSH into it.
+Yorc will be responsible to allocate and release hosts for deployments.
+This is safe to use it concurrently in a Yorc cluster, Yorc instances will synchronize amongst themselves to ensure consistency of the pool.

-To sum up this infrastructure type is really great when you want to use an infrastructure that is not yet supported by Janus.
+To sum up this infrastructure type is really great when you want to use an infrastructure that is not yet supported by Yorc.

 Hosts management
 ~~~~~~~~~~~~~~~~

-Janus comes with a REST API that allows to manage hosts in the pool and to easily integrate it with other systems.
-The Janus CLI leverage this REST API
+Yorc comes with a REST API that allows to manage hosts in the pool and to easily integrate it with other systems.
+The Yorc CLI leverage this REST API
-to make it user friendly, please refer to :ref:`janus_cli_hostspool_section` for more informations
+to make it user friendly, please refer to :ref:`yorc_cli_hostspool_section` for more informations

 Hosts Pool labels & filters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is strongly recommended to associate labels to your hosts.
 Labels allow to filter hosts based on criteria.
 Labels are just a couple of key/value pair

-.. _janus_infras_hostspool_filters_section:
+.. _yorc_infras_hostspool_filters_section:

 Filters Grammar
 ^^^^^^^^^^^^^^^

-There are four kinds of filters supported by Janus:
+There are four kinds of filters supported by Yorc:

   * Filters based on the presence of a label ``label_identifier`` will match if a label with the given name is associated with a host whatever its value is.
   * Filters based on equality to a value ``label_identifier (=|==|!=) value`` will match if the value associated with the given label is equals (``=`` and ``==``) or different (``!=``) to the given value